KristoferMar/Java-Guide/Enterprise Java Beans/README.md

 <h1>Enterprise Java Beans</h1>

 There are two kinds of beans. <br>
-1. Session: Usally an application's core business logic is exposed as high-level API.<br>
+1. Session: Usally an application's core business logic is exposed as high-level API.
+The three types of session beans are Stateless EJB's, Statefull EJBs and Singleton EJBs<br>
 2. Message Driven Bean (MDB): Used for asyncronous communication between components in a java EE application and can be used to receive Java Message Service (JMS) messages. <br>

 <h2>Session Beans</h2>